Trisandhyadevi/OCR/README.md

 ## Project Overview
 This is a **web-based Optical Character Recognition (OCR) application** built using Streamlit.
 The app supports both English and Hindi languages, allowing users to upload images and extract text using advanced OCR models.

+## Live Demo
+You can access the live demo of the application at: [https://huggingface.co/spaces/Trisandhya/GOT-OCR-WEB-APP](https://huggingface.co/spaces/Trisandhya/GOT-OCR-WEB-APP)

 ## How the Application Works
 1. Choose Language: Select either English or Hindi using the sidebar instructions.
 2. Upload Image: Use the file uploader to input an image in JPG, PNG, or JPEG format.